Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 They’re probably also very perceptive and on high alert regarding external threats, so they don’t get hurt, or killed in the war.

-That’s how trauma and threats can lead to a post-traumatic stress disorder.
+That’s how trauma and threats can lead to post-traumatic stress disorder.

 Individuals who are diagnosed with ADHD are typically inclined to scan situations and their environment very rapidly.
 They search for clues to draw their conclusions.